Parthian art: Paintings

-Examples of wall paintings from Dura Europos
+Examples of wall paintings from Dura-Europos

 Sculptures

 These style elements are also present in the sculptures of Parthian culture.
 Sculptures in limestone, marble and bronze, are usually designed head-on.
 Even within group interaction among scenes figures are not observed participation, but instead completely oriented to the viewer.

 Many examples of Parthian period sculpture found in Palmyra, where the tombs of the local upper class were richly decorated, depict the lives of the deceased.
 There were somewhere between three types of monuments.
 Locking plates, blocking the entrance of grave installations;.
 Sarcophagi decorated on the actual coffin box and lying on the lid of the deceased, usually on the side shown at a banquet.
 Few of these images give the impression of real portraits.
 The faces of the deceased seem stylized and glorified.
 Men and women are usually played back with the upper body and richly hung with jewels.
-Women usually wear Hellenistic clothing fashions while the men are depicted wearing traditionally Irananian clothing (especially pants).
-In Palmyra stone sculptures are present, but were probably one cast in bronze.
+Women usually wear Hellenistic clothing fashions while the men are depicted wearing traditionally Iranian clothing (especially pants).
+In Palmyra stone sculptures are present, but were probably cast in bronze.
 They decorated the streets of the city, however, they were later melted down.
 They were erected in honor of noble and wealthy citizens of the city.
 Many of the base inscriptions of these statues are preserved Statues honor deserving citizens are also attested in inscriptions from Parthian cities, but not all accounted for.: